scionproto/scion/doc/ControlPlanePKI.md

 availability of the infrastructure.

-The number of ASes in SCION will most likely exceed the number of ASes in the current Internet by a few orders of magnitude.
-This, in addition to the short certificate lifetime, will result in a large number of certificates.
+The number of ASes in SCION will most likely exceed the number of ASes in the current Internet by a few orders of magnitude, which will result in a large number of certificates.
 However, because certificates are short-lived and because stale revocations can be discarded, revocation lists will remain small or empty most of the time.

 ### Revocation Notes

-A revocation note attests that a certificate must be revoked.
-A revocation note is either signed by the signing key authenticated by the revoked certificate, or a separate `Revocation` key.
-The `Revocation` key is specified in the certificate, in which case the corresponding private key must be stored offline and used to sign the revocation note instead of the regular signing key.
+A revocation note attests that a certificate is revoked.
+A revocation note is either signed by the signing key contained in the revoked certificate, or a separate `Revocation` key.
+The `Revocation` public key may also be specified in the revoked certificate, in which case the corresponding private key must be stored offline and used to sign the revocation note instead of the regular signing key.
 The revocation key may also be used to request a new certificate from an issuer.
 It may be stored at the issuer or a third party, such that they can revoke the certificate in case the certificate's subject loses the revocation key.
 This requires a certain level of trust between the subject and the third party.

 #### Revocation Note Format